 Oak Hill Psychological Services (OHPS) offers psychotherapy and assessment services for children, tweens, adolescents, adults and families.

-Currently, our staff is comprised of three independent mental health providers, a clinical psychologist and a psychiatrist.
+Currently, our staff is comprised of three independent mental health providers: a Clinical Psychologist, a Licensed Social Worker and a Physician’s Assistant in Psychiatry.
 Our practitioners have extensive education, training and experience in clinical practice.

 Meet Our Providers

 Hayley B. Sherwood, Ph.D.

 Dr. Hayley B. Sherwood, the owner of Oak Hill Psychological Services, is a Clinical Psychologist in Northern Virginia with over twenty years of experience.
 In her clinical practice, she provides psychotherapy and assessment services to children ages six and older, adolescents and adults from a family systems and psychodynamic perspective.
 Dr. Sherwood also conducts psychological evaluations to include the assessment of IQ, learning, ADHD, and social and emotional functioning.